ETVTC empowers West Bank women to start home-based businesses

 He added, “This is very empowering for women whose main focus has been at home.
 Because of high unemployment and low salaries in Palestine, the additional income brought into the household from their home cooking or baking business is of great support to the family.”

-In addition to culinary arts skills, women learn basic accounting, digital marketing, social media, packaging, and technical English.
+In addition to culinary arts skills, women in the Sisterhood Academy learn basic accounting, digital marketing, social media, packaging, and technical English.
 Anbar said, “We have noticed that this group is different from our course for younger adults.
 They take things more seriously, ask more questions, take more notes and all the trainers are happy to work with them.”

 Anbar believes the demand for such a course will always be high, however, the $1,500 full tuition for the program puts it out of reach for many women.
 “Most women can’t pay and wouldn’t be able to participate unless offered a full scholarship.
 Their households are already under financial stress,” he said.

 Interested in helping women entrepreneurs wishing to enroll in the next class?
 Please contact AFEDJ Executive Director John Lent at jlent@ afedj.org.